-What is the Mine?
+What is the Mine and Ways to Help?!

-In early 2018, Alamance County approved an intent-to-construct permit that was submitted by C. Wayne McDonald and Mary Margaret McDonald for a crushed stone quarry on 344.87 ± acres in the middle of Snow Camp.
+In early 2018, the Alamance County approved an intent-to-construct permit that was submitted by C. Wayne McDonald and Mary Margaret McDonald for a crushed stone quarry on 344.87 ± acres in the middle of Snow Camp.
 The land for the quarry had been purchased in the recent past by Snow Camp Property Investments, LLC.

 Under the current ALAMANCE COUNTY HEAVY INDUSTRIAL DEVELOPMENT ORDINANCE the permit was approved by the Alamance County Planning Department Director, Libby Hodges, with no notification or input from residents, no required review or oversight by the County Planning Board, and without required notification or review by the County Commissioners.